njilefack/landingzone/examples/secondary-cidr-blocks/README.md

-# Complete VPC
+# Simple VPC with secondary CIDR blocks

-Configuration in this directory creates set of VPC resources which may be sufficient for staging or production environment (look into [simple-vpc](../simple-vpc) for more simplified setup).
+Configuration in this directory creates set of VPC resources across multiple CIDR blocks.

-There are public, private, database, ElastiCache, intra (private w/o Internet access) subnets, and NAT Gateways created in each availability zone.
+There is a public and private subnet created per availability zone in addition to single NAT Gateway shared between all 3 availability zones.

 ## Usage